valecor95/QuickEvent/Documentation.md

 ## How QuickEvent use AMQP and Socket.io (WebSocket)
-Our application is provided with a chat service and a real-time notification.
-This with the use of AMQP (Rabbit MQ) and Socket.io (WebSockets).
+Our application is provided with a chat service and a real-time notification service.
+This is possible with the use of AMQP (Rabbit MQ) and Socket.io.

 ### Chat service
-In this service we use Socket.io (that use WebSockets) for allows the real-time exchange of messages.
+In this service we use Socket.io for allows the real-time exchange of messages.
 AMQP is used for save all messages and download it when a user refresh the page.
 We have a topic exchange called "chat" and a queue for each user called "chat+email".
 (Note: email is a primary key in the app)

 Everything is managed by the event based programming of Socket.io in this way: